 Note that the advice that follows is based on a conversation between friends and shouldn’t be viewed as professional advice, and you shouldn’t just follow it blindly without doing your own research (like on this site, here), but it is quite interesting and worth sharing.

 First of all, unless you are a financial train wreck, you should never buy anything but term life insurance.
 Insurance as an investment is a great investment for the insurance company but a terrible one for you.
 If you want insurance, get insurance; if you want to invest, buy an investment.
 Don’t mix the two – it’s akin to buying a box of bad cereal to get the cheap plastic toy inside.
 Why not just save a buck and get a better box of cereal, then spend the buck to get a better toy?
-If you are convinced to use your insurance as an investment tool, you must understand how to do it.
-Use TSD’s advice on: cash-value, life insurance settling, and building and borrowing cash from your life insurance policy.
+If you’re convinced you want to use your insurance as an investment tool, you must understand how to do it.
+You can find TSD posts on: cash-value, life insurance settling, and building and borrowing cash from your life insurance policy.

 Second, if you have no dependents and no spouse, don’t buy life insurance.
 Ever.
 Don’t let a salesman talk you into it.

 Next, the more net worth you have, the less insurance you need.
 This means that before you start thinking about life insurance, know what your net worth is.
 This is an important number for figuring out how much net worth you’re going to need.

 After that, think about your family’s needs carefully.
 Look at how many people are in your household (spouse plus dependent children) and multiply that by five, or maybe a bit more if your children are very young – this number is the number of years worth of your salary that would be needed to support each person in your house should you pass away.
 He suggested multiplying it by six in my situation, but I wanted plenty of security for my kids, so I used eight.
 I then multiply it by the number of people in the household, four.
 That gives me 32.
 This is the number of “salary years” that I should leave behind.